nodejs/node/deps/http_parser/README.md

 HTTP Parser
 ===========

 This is a parser for HTTP messages written in C. It parses both requests and responses.
 The parser is designed to be used in performance HTTP applications.
-It does not make any allocations, it does not buffer data, and it can be interrupted at anytime.
+It does not make any syscalls nor allocations, it does not buffer data, it can be interrupted at anytime.
 Depending on your architecture, it only requires between 100 and 200 bytes of data per message stream (in a web server that is per connection).

 Features:

   * No dependencies
-  * Parses both requests and responses.
-  * Handles persistent streams.
+  * Handles persistent streams (keep-alive).
   * Decodes chunked encoding.
-  * Extracts the following data from a message
-    * header fields and values
-    * content-length
-    * request method
-    * response status code
-    * transfer-encoding
-    * http version
-    * request path, query string, fragment
-    * message body
+  * Upgrade support
   * Defends against buffer overflow attacks.

+The parser extracts the following information from HTTP messages:

+  * Header fields and values
+  * Content-Length
+  * Request method
+  * Response status code
+  * Transfer-Encoding
+  * HTTP version
+  * Request path, query string, fragment
-  * Upgrade support
+  * Message body

 Usage
 -----